epirus-io/epirus.github.io/docs/explorer/features.md

 # Features

-Epirus provides an intuitivie user experieince, driven by the menu on the left-hand side of the screen.
-Clicking on the relevent menu item will take you to the associated page.
+Epirus provides an intuitive user experience, driven by the menu on the left-hand side of the screen.
+Clicking on the relevant menu item will take you to the associated page.

 ## Dashboard

 The Epirus dashboard provides a summary of key metrics of the blockchain contracts, including:

-- Total transctions, token contracts and peers
+- Total transactions, token contracts and peers
 - Graphical transaction count broken down by transaction type (contract creation, contract transaction, currency transfer)
 - Most active contracts
 - Fungible (ERC20) versus non-fungible token contracts (ERC721)